-General Studies students will be able to:
+General Studies program seeks to prepare students to:

 - Gather, analyze, synthesize, and present information through research projects and papers. - Recognize, choose, and apply habits that promote healthy living. - Develop, practice, and portray behaviors that exemplify godly character. - Differentiate between truth and error, and, by so doing, clearly communicate the Biblical worldview.